Updated Nov. 27, 2013.

 Please refer to our collection maps for a better understanding of where in the library each call number range is located.
 Remember to note the location of the item you are looking for (reference, classified, or compact stacks).

-If you know the title of the book you are looking for, you can find its location in our online catalog.
+If you know the title of the book you are looking for, you can find its location in the Law Library's online catalog.
 You can search the catalog by title, author, keyword, and call number.
 You can also use the catalog to limit your search results to certain years or locations within the library.

 A good way to begin looking for books on a particular topic is to use the "Keywords" search.
 For instance, if you search for "child custody and Washington state" as keywords, you'll find several books.
 When you look at the catalog entries, you'll see that the catalog uses the subject heading "Custody of children--Washington (State)."
 If you click on this subject heading, you'll find many more books.

 You may use the Law Library's public computers to search the Internet and perform legal research.
 Note that these computers are not equipped with word processing software.
-The Law School's Computer Lab is not open to the public.
 For more information, see Access to Computers & Computing in the Law Library.

-The King County Law Library is the fifth largest law library in Washington.
+The Public Law Library of King County is the fifth largest law library in Washington.
 It has two locations:

 The downtown library has a very large collection (over 85,000 volumes) including Washington State and federal cases, statutes, regulations, court rules, and practice materials.
 Several online resources are also available.
 The library at the Regional Justice Center is smaller, but has a good basic collection.